The Gretsch White Falcon: A Brief History

 There are actually some people out there who don’t think that the White Falcon is one of the most amazing guitars ever.
-We know!
-It’s a funny old world.
-But then, there are some people out there who don’t like Golden Retrievers, too.
-There’s nothing we can do about these people, so let us quickly forget about them and move on to inspect the hows and whys of Gretsch’s finest!
+I know, I know... but then, there are some people out there who don’t like Golden Retrievers, too.
+Never mind: this blog is for those who understand the Greatness of Gretsch!

 In the Beginning

-The Gretsch Falcon, as we’ll be calling it for the remainder of this blog, begins its story, as all truly great guitars do, in the mists of the romantic 1950s.
-To someone who was never anywhere near that rose-tinted decade, it seems as though every cultural thing from the fifties – music, cars, clothes, houses, movies – was ineffably cool in a way that no things are these days.
-Thunderbirds...Drive-ins...soda fountains...things from back then carry a huge amount of talismanic appeal.
+The White Falcon begins its story, as all truly great guitar stories do, in the romance 1950s.
+To someone who was never anywhere near that rose-tinted decade, it seems to me as though every cultural thing from the fifties – music, cars, clothes, houses, movies – was ineffably cool in a way that no things are these days.
+Thunderbirds...Drive-ins...soda fountains...stuff from back then carries a huge amount of talismanic appeal nowadays.
 This is very much the case with guitars: the fifties gave us the best Fender designs, the best Gibson designs and the best Gretsch Guitar designs.
 No question.

 To get some creative juices flowing, Jimmy took a stroll through the Gretsch factory, where the guys were busy building the brand's wide range of instruments.
-Picking up vibes as he looked around, he began piecing together his ‘Dream Guitar’: sparkly binding from the plastic used by the Gretsch drum department, engraved inlays from the banjo production line, and so on.
+Picking up vibes as he looked around, he began piecing together his ‘Dream Guitar’ from what he saw: sparkly binding from the plastic used by the Gretsch drum department, engraved inlays from the banjo production line, and so on.
 The puzzle was forming, and boy, was it special!

 Baldwin Years